Emmeline1101/Emmeline1101/README.md

 </div>
    Hi there!
 Nice to meet you 😄 !
-This is Yiren, you can also call me Emmeline.
+This is Emmeline.
    </br>

 - 🏫 I’m currently a graduate student majoring in [Software Engineering](https://mswe.ics.uci.edu/), at the University of California, Irvine.